-It isn’t easy to allow your child to have these difficult experiences, ones when they makes mistakes and are in pain because of it.
+It isn’t easy to allow your child to have these difficult experiences, ones when they make mistakes and are in pain because of it.

 Allowing him to have this experience will benefit not only him but you and your family for a lifetime.

-How do we begin our way to setting limits and accountability with love and empathy?
+How do we begin our way to set limits and accountability with love and empathy?

-#1 – Eye contact and meaningful interactions at transition periods
+#1 – Eye contact and meaningful interactions during transition periods

 Connect with your child as soon as they wake up, or walk through the door after school.
-Make those moments special ones.
+Make those moments special.
 Let him know you’re happy to see him.

 #3 – Avoid Sarcasm